Starting Points: "Which Sources Should I Use?

 While we are fortunate to have many fine business research databases, I often make the point that business, unlike many other disciplines at the university, is very (VERY) interdisciplinary.
 This means, depending on what you are researching, you may need information from standard business sources AND you may need information from non-business sources or disciplines.
 You may have to draw on the books and journals of psychology, sociology, anthropology, geography, political science, history, mathematics, engineering, medicine, and even the fine arts, pure sciences and humanities.
 This makes business research demanding and yet interesting and creative.
 As I love to say: "Business information is where you find it."
 Do not limit your thinking as to where to look.
 Study your research question to understand its connections and parameters.
 Be a detective, look for clues, and follow them.

-The UMD Library has many databases and resources in many disciplines, and so we are very capable of helping you as search for needed information in non-business areas.
+The Kathryn A. Martin Library has many databases and resources in many disciplines, and so we are very capable of helping you as search for needed information in non-business areas.

-We have over 200 databases in the UMD Library and they can be viewed here by subject.
+We have over 320 databases in the Library and they can be viewed here by subject.

-Over seventy of these are either business databases or sources of information of direct interest or utility to business.
+Over sixty of these are either business databases or sources of information of direct interest or utility to business.
 Some are specialized and some can provide general reference information.
 Here are some examples:

 NBER: National Bureau of Economic Research